FCTL3314/HealthNutrition-Frontend/README.md

 <details open><summary><h1>📃 Description</h1></summary>

-The <b>frontend part of StoreTracker project</b> that complements the backend by providing the Vue.js-based user interface that allows users to interact with the nutrition comparison platform.
+The *frontend part of StoreTracker project* that complements the backend by providing the Vue.js-based user interface that allows users to interact with the nutrition comparison platform.

-It offers a <b>visually appealing</b> and <b>intuitive</b> UI to enhance the user experience.
+It offers a *visually appealing* and *intuitive* UI to enhance the user experience.

 <b>Key Features:</b>